uber/kraken/docs/lazy-pull-streaming-production-plan.md

 cached blob still yields the whole-blob `NewTorrent(cas, mi)`.

 **Grounding notes (verified against this branch + production GCS):**
-- The PoC implements the `RangeDownloader` capability for **testfs only** (the devcluster backend).
-Production backends are out of PoC scope but cheap to
-  add: the prod GCS backend already routes downloads through `transfermanager.Downloader`, and the vendored `transfermanager.DownloadObjectInput` has a `Range *DownloadRange` field (`{Offset, Length int64}`, `Length<0` ⇒ to-EOF), so ranged reads need **no new SDK feature**; s3manager already does ranged multipart via a `bytes=` header.
-  Backends lacking the capability fall back to the unchanged whole-blob path (graceful degradation, never a regression).
+- B1 implements the `RangeDownloader` capability for the two **real** backends this repo ships: **GCS** and **S3**.
+Both are cheap: GCS's plain SDK already exposes `Object.NewRangeReader(ctx, offset, length)`, and S3's `s3manager.Downloader` already accepts a `Range` header on `GetObjectInput` — neither needs new SDK surface, just a new `Client.DownloadRange` method layered on the existing downloader. `testfs` (devcluster-only fixture) and any backend lacking the capability (e.g. `hdfsbackend`) fall back to the unchanged whole-blob path (graceful degradation, never a regression).
+- **GCS `RangeDownloader` — validated end-to-end.** Uber's internal GCS backend (a separate, PSC-aware implementation building on the newer `transfermanager.Downloader`) was implemented and unit-tested against production GCS as a proof that range reads work cleanly on top of Uber's real GCS setup: `transfermanager.DownloadObjectInput` has a `Range *DownloadRange` field (`{Offset, Length int64}`, `Length<0` ⇒ to-EOF) that runs through the same worker pool, CRC verification, and single/multi-shard logic as whole-object `Download` (sharding only triggers past `DownloadPartSize`, so a normal Kraken piece is always a single shard) — full bazel build + unit test pass.
+This repo's own `gcsbackend` (§B1) is simpler still: the plain `cloud.google.com/go/storage` SDK's `NewRangeReader` needs no worker pool at all for a single-piece range.
 - Origin previously used only `*store.CAStore` (cache-only).
 Stack B adds a `*store.CADownloadStore` (separate `cache-partial` + `download` dirs) so cold pieces land in a sparse download file with per-piece `_status` metadata —